 March 10, 2013

-FULLERTON, Calif. – The Master’s College men’s track & field team competed for the second time in 2013 on Saturday night at the Ben Brown Invitational at Cal State Fullerton.
+FULLERTON, Calif. – The Lady Mustang track team competed for the first time since the Surf City Half Marathon in early February on Saturday night at the 2013 Ben Brown Invitational at Cal State Fullerton.
 The event hosted a myriad of the nation’s top talent, including athletes from NCAA Division I, II, and III teams.

-The Mustangs now look to compete in the Occidental Relays on March 15, in Eagle Rock, California.
+The Lady Mustangs now look to compete at the Occidental Relays on March 15, in Eagle Rock, California.